electronut/ElectronutLabs-Bumpy/README.md

 ## Updating Bumpy Firmware

 The latest binaries are included in the [firmware](firmware) directory of this repository.
+You can download it directly from [here](https://github.com/electronut/ElectronutLabs-Bumpy/blob/master/firmware/bumpy-rev1.1.bin).

 In order to update the blackmagic probe firmware on Bumpy, you need to have [dfu-util](http://dfu-util.sourceforge.net/) installed in your system.